oconnor0/BeaconRoad/Pregens/HumanWizard.md

             On your next turn, you may use the following:
     - Exhale
-        - Cost: Reaction, Stress 2 (range 1, force 1).
+        - Cost: React, Stress 2 (range 1, force 1).
         - Trigger: An enemy creature within 30' begins its turn.
         - Target: 1 enemy creature within 30'.
         - Attack: Study/MIND! vs WARD.